som1234/Quasi-Clustering/README.md

-    	Snp quality threshold (Lower threshold of Snp quality in VCF format) sample Probability (for random sub sampling of reads) and read length thresholds (lower cutoff threshold for read lengths)
+    	Snp quality threshold (Lower threshold of Snp quality in VCF format) sample Probability (for random sub sampling of reads) and read length thresholds (lower cutoff threshold for read lengths) Also, if ATLAS in installed in non-standard location, then change the variables $ATLAS_LIB and $ATLAS_INCL accordingly in this file.
     5) Navigate to SOURCE directory and change the Permission of the file SDHAP_master.sh as follows :
         'chmod 755 SDHAP_master.sh'
     6) Navigate to DATA directory and type the following command to start the quasispecies reconstruction :